DreamSim: Learning New Dimensions of Human Visual Similarity using Synthetic Data: Discussion

 \section{Discussion}

 \myparagraph{Broader Impacts and Limitations.} Our model and dataset are developed from pretrained Stable Diffusion, CLIP, OpenCLIP and DINO backbones.
 As such, our model can inherit and propagate biases existing in these models for decisions on downstream tasks.
-Our dataset is generated using prompts that describe a single-word category and is filtered to remove images containing sensitive topics, such as violence or human faces.
+Our dataset is generated using prompts that describe a single category, and we manually filter out categories that may generate sensitive content, such as violence or malformed human faces.
 As a result, the dataset has a large focus on object-centric domains, and content containing humans is considered out-of-domain.
 The resulting dataset and model does not capture the full range of human similarity judgements, but only the variations that we can capture in our synthetically-generated dataset.

-\myparagraph{Licenses.} The icons for the teaser figure as well as the images for the inversion experiments are licensed by Adobe Stock, under the Adobe Stock Standard License, and by Pixabay, under their content license.
+\myparagraph{Licenses.} The icons for Figure \ref{fig:teaser} as well as the images for the inversion experiments are licensed by Adobe Stock, under the Adobe Stock Standard License, and by Pixabay, under their content license.

 \myparagraph{IRB Disclosure.} We received IRB approvals for our AMT experiments from all of the institutions involved.
 Accordingly, we took measures to ensure participant anonymity and refrained from showing them potentially offensive content.